jhoerr/cloudmesh-manual/docs-source/source/vm/vm.rst

 -  Created
 -  Started
--  Stoped
+-  Stopped
 -  Suspended
 -  Resumed
 -  Destroyed

-Default behavior such as a key management nameing scheme as well as ip adress and security management is conveniently provided
+Default behavior such as a key management naming scheme as well as ip address and security management is conveniently provided

 Key management
 --------------

-Access to the virtual machien is governed by SSH keys.
+Access to the virtual machine is governed by SSH keys.
 The default key can be uploaded to the cloud with the key command.
 The name of the key in the cloud can be used to associate it with virtual machines so that this key can be used to log into the VM